jinsoowhang/jinsoowhang/README.md

 I am a Data Analyst

-* 📜 - Currently working on boosting my productivity by creating metrics and visualizations to track its performance
+* 📜 - Currently working on a League of Legends ETL
-* 👀 - I'm interested in Data Analytics and Data Science
+* 👀 - I'm interested in Data Analytics and Analytics Engineer
-* 🌱 - Currently learning about Dimensionality Reduction for Machine Learning
+* 🌱 - Currently learning about APIs, Airflow and Superset

 ## Connect with me:
 <p>